Kishorekarthik-04/Kishorekarthik-04/README.md

 - 🤝 I’m looking for help with **Nothing**

-- 👨‍💻 All of my projects are available at [link](link)
+- 👨‍💻 All of my projects are available at [Github](https://github.com/Kishorekarthik-04)

-- 📝 I regularly write articles on [link](link)
+- 📝 I regularly write articles on [Linkedin](https://www.linkedin.com/in/kishore-karthik-381a9026a/)

 - 💬 Ask me about **Python**

 - 📫 How to reach me **karthikaviya@proton.me**

-- 📄 Know about my experiences [link](link)
+- 📄 Know about my experiences [Portfolio](https://kishorekarthik-04.github.io/)

-- ⚡ Fun fact My passwords alway contain my year of birth lol
+- ⚡ Fun fact Im cool :-)

 <h3 align="left">Connect with me:</h3>
 <p align="left">